HOW TO BRING THE LEMON TREE PROJECT TO YOUR NEIGHBOURHOOD

 - It looks better

 - It’s much easier for people to know what they are picking – just because you know your thyme from your sage doesn’t meant that everyone else does.

 - It allows the plants to survive without being picked bare!

 Consider where you’ll put things like plants, benches, sculpture etc. This is where a volunteer designer comes in really handy!
 Put a call out – is there a local landscape designer who would be willing to help you put your design together?
-Let them know that you are a community group and that you will happily credit their work in your social media streams, particularly if you make it into your local paper.
+Let them know that you’re a community group and that you’ll happily credit their work in your social media streams, particularly if you make it into your local paper.
 It’s a great help to you and it can be very good exposure for them – especially if your site is featured by TLTP!